secanoid2/HTTPS-ALWAYS/README.md

 ---

-HTTP Blocker Extension: HTTPS-Only Browsing
+HTTPS Always - HTTP Blocker Extension: HTTPS-Only Browsing Overview
-Overview
-The Blocker Extension enhances your browsing security by enforcing HTTPS-only connections.
+The HTTPS Always Extension enhances your browsing security by enforcing HTTPS-only connections.
 This extension utilizes the DeclarativeNetRequest API to block all HTTP requests, ensuring a safer online experience.